 Climate: cold temperate, warm temperate, arid/semi-arid and sub-tropical.
 Frost tolerant.

-Soil: prefers deep, well-drained soil that doesn't dry out.
+Soil: prefers deep, moist but well-drained soil.

 Position: full sun to light shade.